-Have you decided to sell your house in Greater Cincinnati and Northern Kentucky?
+Have you decided to sell your house in Northern Kentucky?
 There are many things to consider before you decide how to sell!
 Keep in mind, listing your house will cost you money both up-front and once the property closes.
 You must factor this in when pricing your house and deciding who you want to work with.

 Studies show that the average amount it takes to sell a house in the US is $15,200!
 That’s a lot of money!
 Keep in mind, that number varies widely based on where you live and the price of your home.